 For large instances, it may be worthwhile contacting an Atlassian Solution Partner for expertise on hardware sizing, testing and performance tuning.

-Here is a breakdown of the disk usage and memory requirements a large documentation site as at April 2013:
+Here's a breakdown of the disk usage and memory requirements of a large documentation site as at April 2013:

 Home directory size

 Content and user properties

 Content bodies (incl. all versions of blogs, pages and comments)

 Content metadata (incl. title, author)